L'Escole des Filles

 L'Escole des Filles, ou la Philosophie des dames (lit.
 'The School for Girls, or the Philosophy of Ladies'), known in English as The School of Venus, is an early work of erotica in French.
-Published anonymously in 1655, later editions sometimes ascribe it to M[ichel] Millilot and Jean L'Ange.
+Published anonymously in 1655 in Paris, later editions sometimes ascribe it to M[ichel] Millilot and Jean L'Ange.
+In this work considered as the first novel on libertinism and the first erotic novel in French literature, two cousins discuss sexual topics.